Posted: March 13, 2018 by: AG_Creative86

 “Rays of light poured through the open window and made visible the wafting clouds of dust.
 They swirled together to form a granular sphere where the Raven reappeared.
 It waved its wings gracefully as the conductor from the eye of the storm until the dust fell to the floor, and then it perched itself on the pillar beside the chalice in the center.
 Prince Edward nodded at it, having known that he’d see him again before his quest was over.

 “‘There is a test you must pass before you can rescue the maiden, but it’s not one that requires a shield and sword,’” the Raven replied. “‘Before you are the three Chalices of Eden.
-One of these chalices contains a key that will unlock the final door to the tower and rescue the Maiden of Eden from her prison.
+One of these chalices contains a key that will unlock the final door to the tower and rescue Maiden Eden from her prison.
 The other two chalices contain a poison that will kill the drinker instantly.’

 “Each of the chalices was made of solid gold and crafted in similar detail.
 Other than residing on separate pillars, the chalices bore no distinction between them.
 ‘How do I figure out which one holds the key?’ he asked the Raven.